-The Case of the Ebola Outbreak Ethics prompted some great discussion around the ethics of care for a patient who possibly has an Ebola infection.
-As usual, I was extremely impressed by the rich discussion that evolved over the week.
-We are now proud to present to you the Curated Community Commentary and 2 our two expert opinions.
+The Case of the Flirtatious Patient has been sparse in volume of comments but we’ve still had a really interesting set of comments over the past week.
+We are now happy to present to you the Curated Community Commentary and our two expert opinions.
 Thank-you again to all our experts and participants for contributing again this week to the ALiEM MEdIC series.